-Following the recommendation of the Association for Theatre in Higher Education, all scholarship and creative activity considered for tenure and promotion in rank should be publicly presented or published and subject to peer review.
-As artists and scholars of theatre, our work is always presented in a public forum.
-We look at several sources of review to assess our work including audience response to productions, informal feedback from within the Augustana community, newspaper reviews, and dialogue with departmental colleagues regarding the effectiveness and relevance of production choices.

-Because theatre is a collaborative art form consisting of several different types of scholarly and artistic activities, the criteria for tenure and promotion must be varied.
-A faculty member who specializes in one or more of the practical areas of theatre (e.g. acting, directing, design, technology) is expected to hold a MFA degree in their specialty area but would not be expected to publish articles, write reviews, or receive book contracts.
-At the same time, a faculty member who specializes in the scholarly areas of theatre (e.g. theatre history, dramaturgical research, dramatic theory, literature and criticism) is expected to hold a PhD degree in their specialty area but would not be expected to demonstrate significant creative activity related to the production process.
+Following the recommendation of professional organizations related to our fields, all scholarship and creative activity considered for tenure and promotion in rank should be publicly presented or published and subject to peer review.
+As artists and scholars of artistic fields, our work is easily presented in a public forum.
+We look at several sources of review to assess our work including audience response to scripts and productions/films, informal feedback from within the Augustana community, newspaper or formal online reviews, and dialogue with departmental colleagues regarding the effectiveness and relevance of production choices.
+Because theatre and film consist of a variety of types of scholarly and artistic activities, the criteria for tenure and promotion must be varied.
+A faculty member who specializes in one or more of the practical areas of theatre or film (e.g. acting, directing, design, technology) is expected to hold a MFA degree in their specialty area but would not be expected to publish articles, write reviews, or receive book contracts.
+At the same time, a faculty member who specializes in the scholarly areas of theatre or film (e.g. history, dramaturgical research, theory, literature and criticism) is expected to hold a PhD degree in their specialty area but would not be expected to demonstrate significant creative activity related to the production process.
 For tenure and promotion candidates holding a PhD degree, publication will be weighted more heavily than professional production work.
 For candidates holding a MFA degree, professional production work will be weighted more heavily than peer-reviewed publication.